Q: What sort of things should I not store in the cloud?

-In general, it is acceptable to store Medium Risk information in MIT licensed cloud platforms.
+In general, it is acceptable to store Medium Risk information in MIT licensed cloud platforms (MIT Dropbox, MIT Google Drive, MIT One Drive).
 Some types of High Risk information can be stored in the cloud if it is first encrypted using file or volume level encryption (Encrypting a file before sharing ).

 Best Practices for securing Medium Risk data stored in the cloud

-Such data should be reasonably secured by sharing only with persons who need to access the data for a permissible purpose, and under strict instructions that these persons (a) may not share the data with any third party, absent permission from you, and (b) should delete the data from their local systems when they are finished with it.
+High Risk data should be shared only with persons who need to access the data for a permissible purpose, and under strict instructions that these persons (a) may not share the data with any third party, absent permission from you, and (b) should delete the data from their local systems when they are finished with it.

 Devices used to access such data should be appropriately protected regardless of where the data is stored.
-Please review the recommended tasks to protect Medium Risk and High Risk data for guidance.
+Please review the recommended tasks to protect High Risk data for guidance.

 General usage guidelines